 Next, select a profile to complete the connection.
 If you have multiple websites on your Google Analytics account, then you’ll need to choose the right one here.
 When done, click the Complete Connection button.
 After a few seconds, the authentication process will finish, and Google Analytics will get successfully connected to your website.

-Lastly, you’ll be prompted to select your settings.
+Lastly, you’ll be prompted to choose your settings.
 The default settings should work fine for most websites.
 Click on the Save and Continue button to save your settings.

 Method 2 – connect Google Analytics by inserting the tracking code to HTML

 This method is for advanced users who are not afraid to mess with the HTML/PHP code.
-It’s recommended you embed the code to the <head> tag of every page.
+For Google Analytics to work correctly, you should embed the tracking code to the <head> tag of every page.
 In WordPress, you’ll commonly find the head tag in the header.php file of your theme.

 First, you’ll have to get the tracking code.
 Sign in to your Google Analytics account and go to Admin > Tracking Info > Tracking Code.
 Copy the Global Site Tag tracking code – the whole code snippet.